-WOODWORK 12 (IE600-MCJ-12)
+WOODWORK 12 (MWWK-12)

 This course is an advanced course that expands on the wood skills learned in Carpentry and Joinery 11.
 The first major project will allow students to challenge themselves on every machine in the wood shop.
 The project will introduce advanced plywood construction and other fastening techniques.
 The second project will be designed by the student and approved by the teacher.
 This course is a prerequisite for any student considering a career in cabinet making.
 Students enrolling in this course must be highly motivated and able to work well independently.
-Topics covered: machine
+Topics covered: machine safety, advanced plywood construction, rabbet joints, dado joints, wood layout, machine operations, sanding and finishing, wood selection, tool care, tool sharpening, costing, fasteners, drawer construction and lathe operations.
+Projects may include: a two pedestal computer desk and a contract project (designed by student).
+Recommended prerequisite: Woodwork 11

-APPLIED DESIGN, SKILLS, AND TECHNOLOGIES -DRAFTING 10 - 12 (IE440/IE540/IE640-MTDRF)
+APPLIED DESIGN, SKILLS, AND TECHNOLOGIES - DRAFTING 10 - 12 (MTDRF)

 Drafting and Design is a practical course designed to familiarize students with a variety of drafting and design concepts and their applications to the field of technology.
 Along with this, students will develop a variety of employable skills.
 Students interested in a career in engineering or any of the manufacturing industries (trades) will find this course extremely valuable.
 Students will learn to use both conventional and computer aided design (CAD) techniques using state of the art programs from Autodesk (AutoCAD) the industry standard when it comes to drafting and design programs.
 These programs will be used to create both two and three dimensional designs as well as solve technical problems.
 Students who enroll in the course for the first time will begin at level 1 and have the opportunity to progress through the next 2 levels in subsequent years.
 Projects include: exercises in orthographic, pictorial, and perspective drawings, a variety of mechanical and architectural drawings, designing your own personalized logo, designing a house and a 3D creation.
-This course is open to students in Grades 10, 11, and 12.
+This course is open to students in Grades 10, 11, and